Abbreviation for Required: Definition & Meaning

 Synonyms for Required

-The word “required” has many synonyms depending on the context.
-Whether in work, school, or daily life, these words can replace “required” while keeping the same meaning.
+The word required has many synonyms that can be used depending on the situation.
+In work, school, or everyday life, words like necessary, essential, mandatory, and compulsory can often replace required without changing the meaning.

 1. Mandatory – Something that must be done.